cchjimmy/Vec3JS/README.md

 # Vec3JS
 This is a 3D vector class written in JavaScript.
-For Documentation on the class itself, please see https://cchjimmy.github.io/Vec3JS/
+For documentation on the class itself, please see https://cchjimmy.github.io/Vec3JS/